CryoGrid/CryoGrid.jl/README.md

 Author: Brian Groenke (brian.groenke@awi.de)

+> [!WARNING]
+> As of May 2025, this model code is no longer being developed and will only receieve occasiaional maintenance updates.
+Please keep this in mind when deciding whether or not to use this software in your research.
+If you are interested in becoming a maintainer of the package, please feel free to reach out.

 ## Key features
 - Fast and modular interface for defining multi-physics permafrost models including:
     - Two-phase heat and water transport in porous media (i.e. soil and snow)